ebullient/campaign-notes/compendium/phandalin/Halia Thornton.md

 ## Relationships

-She is an agent of the [Zhenterim](../groups/Zhenterim.md), and is working slowly to bring Phandalin under her control.
+**Faction** She is an agent of the [Zhenterim](../groups/Zhenterim.md), and is working slowly to bring Phandalin under her control.
 She can become a valuable patron to adventurers who don’t cross her.

 ## Secrets